shethneel/Hangman-Game/README.md

 # Hangman-Game
-In this we're going to create a HANGMAN game
+In this game, user have to guess the original letter.
+If it guess all the letters then game will end.
+Logic is explained in code.